mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 <!-- COMMENT - While there is an overarching theme of, there is still a fair bit of work to do to make the structure of this chapter coherent. -->

-The chapter addresses research questions one and two.
-Thus, a guiding direction of this chapter is on how participants use the created and emerging cultural tools of this game making program, particularly in reference to the building of agency?
+The guiding direction of this chapter is on how participants use the created and emerging cultural tools of this game making program, particularly in reference to the building of agency?
+Thus mostly addressing RQ4.
+However to do this, the chapter builds on the work of previous chapters and in doing so discusses aspects of all three research questions.

-Planned activities introduced by myself and those by participants.
-However the distinction is not so neat, as explored in the last chapter.
-In later stages, game design patterns were collated into an organised collection with accompanying resources and a navigational menu.
-However, many of these patterns however, we introduced  initially by participants who recognised them and wanted to add them to their own games.
+Chapter four detailed and overall design context, tensions and evolution of tool use.
+It began to examine the impact of the design decision and scaffolding approaches to tool use.
+A discussion here deepens this analysis in particular in relation to the